-Traditionally the different forms of yoga had been classified as follows:
+Traditionally the different forms of yoga are classified as follows:

 Bhakti yoga, the yoga of purification of emotions goes sometimes also under the name „yoga of surrender“.
 This means surrendering to something fundamental or divine that transcends our personal existence.
 The purification can only take place when we are able to forget our limited personal perspective and open up.
-For that rituals play a major role.
-All other traditional paths of yoga will inevitably lead to the state of Bhakti, since all have the same aim as Bhakti yoga, namely liberation from the bondage of ignorance caused by self-centeredness.
+For that rituals also play a role.
 It is said that Bhakti yoga is the easiest yoga since it leads immediately and without much effort to the goal.
 Unfortunately, few of us are capable of this simplicity.
-On the contrary, in the way yoga is mostly practiced today, the state of Bhakti is rather unattainable.
+But all genuine paths of yoga will inevitably lead to the state of Bhakti, since they have the same aim as Bhakti yoga, namely liberation from the bondage of ignorance caused by self-centeredness.

 Karma yoga, the yoga of renunciation of desires, is also known as the yoga of selfless service.
 While acting we serve the whole as good as we can.
 The results are then taken as they are, with equanimity, whether they are in line with our wishes and expectations or not.
 Through this attitude we gain fulfilment, not through the results.
 In theory we could incorporate this yoga in our daily life.
 But this is rather difficult for us, since we have the habit to measure our actions by the results.
 Moreover, we still have a lot of selfish desires; we are not mature enough that we can let them go.
 One needs to be careful: suppression of desires has detrimental effects.